gquere/gquere.github.io/sstic2020_writeup/step5.md

 ![a](./step5_screensaver_main.png)

-At the very top of the loop, we can observe that the program will read if there is any incoming data on the serial port, read one byte, compare it to '?' and if so send 20 bytes of a memory address back on the serial.
+At the very top of the loop, we can observe that the program will read if there is any incoming data on the serial port, read one byte, compare it to ```'?'``` and if so send 20 bytes of a memory address back to the serial port.

-At this point I thought I had finished the challenge, so emulated sending the '?' byte in the debugger and got a key which I tried ... and it failed.
+At this point I thought I had finished the challenge, so I emulated sending the '?' byte in the debugger and got a key which I tried ... and it failed.
 There had to be more to this challenge :(

 So I took a look at the rest of the loop and there were a bunch of magic numbers: